bhqweb/bhqweb.github.io/_includes/forum004-a10.md

 whether or not they are accessible, the process of answering these enquiries would be facilitated.

-The Baptist Archives collection is now listed in the “Register of Church Archives' which is published by the Church Archivists' Society.
+The Baptist Archives collection is now listed in the â€œRegister of Church Archives' which is published by the Church Archivists' Society.
 This valuable book contains details of the contents and accessibility of collections of historical materials from all over